What is the best Hawaiian island to visit?

 2. Molokai

-Also known as “The Friendly Isle,” Molokai is a stunning tropical paradise with dense forests and lush greenery and is definitely one of the best Hawaiian islands to visit as a first-timer.
+Also known as “The Friendly Isle,” Molokai is a stunning tropical paradise with dense forests and lush greenery, and is definitely one of the best Hawaiian islands to visit to experience the authentic laid-back tempo of Hawaii.
 This small-town island offers dramatic sea cliffs, rugged landscapes, and scenic hiking trails with rewarding views.

 - Pros: